HotCakeX/Harden-Windows-Security/README.md

 - 🟩 Disables location service system wide.
 Websites and apps won't be able to use your precise location, however they will still be able to detect your location using your IP address.

 - 🟩 Enables [`svchost.exe` mitigations.](https://learn.microsoft.com/en-us/windows/client-management/mdm/policy-csp-servicecontrolmanager) built-in system services hosted in `svchost.exe` processes will have stricter security policies enabled on them.
 These stricter security policies include a policy requiring all binaries loaded in these processes to be signed by Microsoft, and a policy disallowing dynamically generated code.
-  - Requires Business (e.g. [Windows 11 pro for Workstations](https://www.microsoft.com/en-us/windows/business/windows-11-pro-workstations)), [Enterprise](https://www.microsoft.com/en-us/microsoft-365/windows/windows-11-enterprise) or [Education](https://www.microsoft.com/en-us/education/products/windows) Windows licenses
+  - Requires Business Windows licenses. e.g., [Windows 11 pro for Workstations](https://www.microsoft.com/en-us/windows/business/windows-11-pro-workstations), [Enterprise](https://www.microsoft.com/en-us/microsoft-365/windows/windows-11-enterprise) or [Education](https://www.microsoft.com/en-us/education/products/windows).

 - 🔶 Turns on Enhanced mode search for Windows indexer. the default is classic mode.
-  - this causes some UI elements in the search settings in Windows settings to become unavailable for Standard user accounts to view, because it will be a managed feature by an Administrator.
+  - This causes some UI elements in the search settings in Windows settings to become unavailable for Standard user accounts to view, because it will be a managed feature by an Administrator.

 - 🟩 [Enforce the Administrator role for adding printer drivers](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/devices-prevent-users-from-installing-printer-drivers)